 To understand the world around us and to develop compassion, we incorporate numerous service opportunities, mission trips and Bible studies.
 Click here for more info on religous education curriculum.

 Our school crest symbolizes our values.
 The lamb represents Jesus – we are his children.
 The Bible is the foundation for our Judeo-Christian teaching and principles.
 The dove symbolizes peace and our goal to encourage peacemakers.
 The lamp says we are called to be the light in the world.

 - 1999 Sophia Academy was founded by Marie Corrigan, for her daughter Caroline.
 It began with 11 students and 2 teachers in grades 1-5.
-It was given the name "Sophia" which means "wisdom" and served as the only Christian school in Georgia for a faith based multi-sensory, small class size school for students with non-traditonal leaning styles.
+It was given the name "Sophia" which means "wisdom" and was the only model in Georgia for a faith based multi-sensory, small class size school for students with non-traditonal leaning styles.

 - 2000-2002 Middle school classes and a music teacher and were added.
 Parent Council hosted its first Masterpiece Gala.
 The school gained accreditation from the Georgia Accrediting Commission.